German author Grass says Israel endangers world peace

 Grass made the confession shortly before publishing his autobiography “Peeling Onions” which details his war service.

-Additional reporting by Alexandra Hudson; Writing by Gareth Jones; Editing by Tim Pearce
+Additional reporting by Alexandra Hudson; Writing by Gareth Jones; Editing by Andrew Heavens